FAIRmat-NFDI/nomad-tutorial-workflows/docs/workflows.md

 ## Plotting Entry

 You have performed some vibrational analysis of the DFT configurations obtained from your simulations.
 The results are shown below.
-Create a file `result-vibrational-analysis-DFT.csv` tos store the results:
+Create a file `result-vibrational-analysis-DFT.csv` to store the results:

 ```
 electron_density,oh_stretch_frequency